 Staycations can be fun and there’s definitely plenty to see and do in Baltimore itself, but sometimes you just wanna get out of town.
-Lucky for those of us living in Baltimore there are lots of day trip options!
+Lucky for those living in Baltimore there are lots of options for day trips from Baltimore!
 Whether you’re looking for history or nature, or just want to walk around a new city for a day, these nearby destinations will satisfy your day trip urges.

-A classic day trip from Baltimore, DC is an easy hour-long, $8 MARC train away from Baltimore.
+A classic day trip from Baltimore, DC is an easy hour-long, $8 MARC train away.
 Explore the monuments, visit the White House, or check out some museums while there.
 More ideas:

 - An extensive guide on what to see and do with 48 hours in DC from Y Travel blog

 - How to Spend a Day in Washington, DC from the Washingtonian

 - How to Spend One Perfect Day in Washington, DC from Department of Wandering